-It’s a great question, how long does it take to learn how to play guitar, and the answers you receive will often be foggy.
-Here in this article on the subject you’ll learn the truth.
+How long does it take to learn how to play guitar? – It’s a great question and the answers you’ll receive will be as varied as the people who give them.
+This article will help you learn the truth.

-You get foggy answers because there are so many variables, age, previous experience, instrument, goals, etc. How can there be one answer right?
+You get different answers because there are so many variables to playing the guitar — age, previous experience, instrument, goals, etc. How can there be one right answer?

-The answer that answers all question is……..
-You’ll never stop learning to play.
-You’ll never be “there” and the best guitarist, guitar teachers, and private guitar students understand that.
-You just play and keep learning because you love to.
-Isn’t that why people want to play anyway?
+The ONE answer is……..
+You never stop learning to play.
+You’ll never 100% master everything there is to know and the best guitarist, guitar teachers, and private guitar students understand that.
+You just play and keep learning because you love it.
+Isn’t that why people want to play guitar anyway?

-If you want to really enjoying taking guitar lessons, don’t focus on the end; focus on each part of the journey.
-How you can play today will be eclipsed by how you can play tomorrow so forget wanting to know where you are and enjoy now!
-The reason you want to play is because you love music; love the sound of the guitar and love expressing yourself while you play it.
+If you want to really enjoy taking guitar lessons, don’t focus on the end; focus on each part of the journey.
+How you play today will be eclipsed by how you can play tomorrow, so forget wanting to know where you are and enjoy the now!
+The reason you want to play is because you love music; the sound of the guitar and expressing yourself while you play it.
 You like being able to play a song and that’s exactly what musicians do, we play music.
 Welcome to the club.

 But I Really Want To Know What I’m In For

-Ok, I knew you were going to ask, here’s a break down of what happens in your first year of playing guitar:
+Here’s a breakdown of what happens in your first year of playing guitar:

-We lump 13 to adults in the same category because the way we learn as humans doesn’t change to much after we reach our teenage years.
-We teach teens more like adults and so it’s really all the same.
-In the 1st 3 months, you’ll learn strings, basic music reading, chords, and songs.
-You’ll have to be patient with yourself because you’ll know what to do far better then you can actually do it.
-But with a smile and a good attitude, you’ll play a few songs and know how to make them better; you’ll just need time.
-After 3 months and all the way to a year you’ll hone in on your skills and you should have a number of songs that you play with a lot of confidence.
-Once you’ve played for a year, you’ll laugh at the question, “how long does it take to play the guitar” and find yourself not thinking in those terms again.
-When asked by a friend you’ll give them a foggy answer and send them to this article.
+With a smile and a good attitude, you’ll play a few songs and know how to make them better; you’ll just need time.
+After about 3 months and all the way to a year, you’ll hone in on your skills and you should have a number of songs that you play with a lot of confidence.
+Once you’ve played for about a year, you’ll laugh at the question, “How long does it take to play the guitar?” and find yourself not thinking in those terms again.

 Take the time to learn to play guitar and you’ll be happy you did.
-You’re guitar teacher should be fun and encouraging.
-They should have a plan on how to teach you.
-They should be able to guide you in a smart path that doesn’t leave you with gaps in your playing.
-Don’t push them on what to teach you next, if you trust your teacher you’ll be impressed with where you are in no time.
+Your guitar teacher should be fun and encouraging — they should have a plan on how to teach you and be able to guide you on a smart path that doesn’t leave you with gaps in your playing.
+Don’t push them on what to teach you next — if you trust your teacher, you’ll be impressed with where you are in no time.
 Just don’t forget to play everyday!